 Some content which requires validation (the format of this content is arbitrary);

 A Public Key, suitably encoded.
-In the DSA algorithm adopted this Public Key is composed of a set of DSA parameters together with a Public Key;
+In the DSA algorithm adopted this Public Key is a single number together with a set of DSA parameters (three numbers);

 A signature.
 In the DSA algorithm a signature is composed of two numbers, by convention these are referred to as R and S (an R,S pair).